Usbac/wolff/docs/en/container.md

 The first parameter is the class name.

 The second parameter is the class value.
-So it can be either a new instantiation of the class, or a function returning the class.
+This can be either a new instantiation of the class, or a function returning the class.

 ```php
 Container::add('user', function() {